 “Many of us have heard about the devastating side effects of chemotherapy in cancer patients.
 Our discovery has the potential to not only increase the effectiveness of platinum chemotherapy, but also give patients a better quality of life by preventing kidney damage,” says Dr. Marini.

-Prof Watkins says the use of follistatin is likely to be a safe and effective approach to making chemotherapy more effective in lung cancer.
+Prof Watkins says the use of follistatin is likely to be a safe and effective approach to making chemotherapy more effective in LC.